widop/twitter-oauth/README.md

 [![Build Status](https://secure.travis-ci.org/widop/twitter-oauth.png)](http://travis-ci.org/widop/twitter-oauth)

-The Wid'op OAuth library is a modern PHP 5.3+ API allowing you to easily obtain a Twitter access token through the OAuth workflow.
+The Wid'op OAuth library is a modern PHP 5.3+ API allowing you to easily obtain a Twitter access token.
+For now, it supports OAuth Web & Application tokens (not xOAuth).

+Here a sample for the Web workflow:

 ``` php
 use Widop\HttpAdapter\CurlHttpAdapter;